Intercrus/PyQt_IDE/README.md

 # PyQt_IDE
 > Light IDE in Python with PyQt5.
 > IDE was originally conceived only for working with Python.

 ## Demo
 ![demo](https://github.com/Intercrus/PyQt_IDE/blob/master/demo.gif)

 ## Features
-* Only pure python and PyQt5
+* Only pure Python and PyQt5
 * Fast and light IDE

 __Of course, this ide is not a competitor to PyCharm or Atom or any other serious project.
 But the limited functionality also has its advantages: the ide is faster, lighter, and completely transparent.__